Amanda Burden: New York City Planning Commission

-Burden served as Chairperson of the New York City Planning Commission and Director of the Department of City Planning from 2002 to 2013 under Mayor Michael Bloomberg.
-She had served on the commission since her appointment by New York City Council president Andrew Stein in 1990.
+Burden served as Chair of the New York City Planning Commission and Director of the Department of City Planning from 2002 to 2013 under Mayor Michael Bloomberg.
 During her tenure, the department rezoned almost 40% of the city.
 The department helped to create the East River Esplanade, transform the High Line into High Line Park, and develop the Brooklyn Waterfront and Hudson Yards.
 The Bloomberg administration also launched a "comprehensive waterfront plan known as Vision 2020", which would increase access to the water for kayakers and canoeists and address climate change.
 Burden said the goal of the initiative was for the water to become the "sixth borough" of the city.
 "The water should become a part of our everyday lives", she declared.

 In her term, Burden sought to combine the large transformative change of Robert Moses with a neighborhood-sensitive ethic inspired by Jane Jacobs, writing in 2006, "Big projects are a necessary part of the diversity, competition and growth that both Jacobs and Moses fought for.
 But today's big projects must have a human scale; must be designed, from idea to construction, to fit into the city.
 Projects may fail to live up to Jane Jacob's standards, but they are still judged by her rules."

-During her tenure, the commission and the Bloomberg administration as a whole were widely seen to have an "overall friendliness to development".
-Burden herself characterized the administration as "unabashedly pro-development", and said, "What I have tried to do, and think I have done, is create value for these developers, every single day of my term."
-The administration believed it could address issues of rising living costs in the city with new development, strategically increased density, and an increase in housing supply, while attracting a wealthier tax base through gentrification.

-When asked how his administration would address the city's income gap, Bloomberg argued against the idea an income gap is negative, saying "They [rich people] are the ones that pay a lot of the taxes.
-They're the ones that spend a lot of money in the stores and restaurants and create a big chunk of our economy ...
-If we could get every billionaire around the world to move here it would be a godsend that would create a much bigger income gap."
-Describing the administration's approach to development, Burden said, "Improvement of neighborhoods — some people call it gentrification — provides more jobs, provides housing, much of it affordable, and private investment, which is tax revenue for the city."